Louis-Édouard-François-Desiré Pie: Early life and seminary

 Pie was born in Pontgouin in the diocese of Chartres on 26 September 1815, just after the Napoleonic Wars, between the Battle of Waterloo (18 June 1815) and the Treaty of Paris (20 November 1815).
 In 1835, Pie entered the seminary of St. Sulpice, where he remained for four years.
 He then continued his theological studies.

 While developing a reputation for arguing the ultramontane cause against Gallican professors, the young priest developed a friendship with Abbé Lecomte, pastor of the Cathedral of Chartres.
 Abbé Lecomte, who had repeatedly refused episcopal appointment, was an ultramontane defender of papal infallibility, and a great admirer of the thought of Joseph de Maistre.
 Increasingly taking on the role of protector and spiritual father to Pie, Lecomte's death – which occurred on 31 December 1850 – was a very painful episode for Pie, who had risen at his relatively young age to occupancy of the see of Poitiers.
 He wrote the same day the brother of his deceased friend, Gabriel Lecomte: "I have no words, sir, and worthy friend, to express my excessive pain (...)
 I loved as a father, as a brother, as a unique friend, he for whom death came knocking.
 I can not stop the course of my tears, and yet still they are insufficient to unload my heart."
 Another man who played a leading role in the life of Abbé Pie was his bishop, Clausel Montale, who knew him as a seminarian and later as a young priest and vicar of Chartres.
 Bishop Montale had been the chaplain of Madame la Dauphine, Duchesse d'Angoulême, before being named bishop of Chartres.

 Pie received the four minor orders in 1837 and was ordained deacon 9 June 1838.

-Priest and bishop

-The following year, 25 May 1839, Pie was ordained priest.

-The "liberal king" (Louis Philippe) had been in power for almost nine years when the anti-liberal Father Pie began his pastoral ministry at Chartres.
-In his second year of priesthood, Pie was charged with the responsibility of giving the bishop's sermons in Lent, arguing the superiority of Christianity and the Christian life over liberal alternatives.
-In 1843, on 4 January, Bishop Montale appointed Father Pie his Vicar General.
-Thus he preached the Novena of the Assumption of 1846, taking as the theme of his sermons man's duty to return to God.
-These sermons violently attacked the French Revolution, during which had been established a conception of society based on human – and not divine – sovereignty.
-On 12 July of the same year, Father Pie wrote to M. de Estoile: "The neo-liberal Catholic party is a child of the Revolution and the Revolution is satanic in its essence."